Rohan00000007/laravel-hrms-demo/README.md

-# laravel-hrms-demo
+# Laravel HRMS Demo

-Demo HR Management System built with Laravel to showcase MVC architecture, CRUD operations, REST APIs, authentication, and MySQL database design.
-Created for learning and portfolio purposes only.
+This is a demo HR Management System built using Laravel.

+## Features
+- User Authentication (Admin / Employee)
+- Employee Management
+- Leave Management
+- Attendance Module
+- Role & Permission
+- REST APIs
+- MySQL Database

+## Tech Stack
+- PHP
+- Laravel
+- MySQL
+- HTML, CSS, Bootstrap
+- JavaScript, AJAX

+## Note
+This project is created only for learning and portfolio purposes.
+It does not contain any company or proprietary code.